isomerpages/ogp/_about-us/about-us.md

 [Our Products](/ourproducts/)

 ### Hack For Public Good
 We encourage initiative in problem solving.
-That’s why we empower individuals to be creative in their approach to problem solving through our annual [Hack For Public Good](/hfpg/) 70% of our products come from this month-long event where we generate new ideas for products, conduct user research and build prototypes.
+That’s why we empower individuals to be creative in their approach to problem solving through our annual [Hack for Public Good](/hackathon/2022/).

+70% of our products come from this month-long event where we generate new ideas for products, conduct user research and build prototypes.

 ### Our people, our strength.